 Competitor Brand Names

 This will be an uphill battle especially if the competitor dominates the space.
-While it’s absolutely a smart idea to track competitor websites and see how you stack up in regards to shared keywords, it’s a losing battle to spend energy targeting their brand name or branded product names.
+While it’s absolutely a smart idea to track competitor websites and see how you stack up in regards to shared keywords, it’s a losing battle to spend energy targeting their brand name, branded content, or branded product names.

 If you do choose to target competitor brand names, you’ll have to build out comparison content on your website.
 First, this is absolutely necessary for relevance, but it also provides additional value to visitors.
-If you sell a CRM software, for example, create a webpage with a comparison chart comparing the features and price of your software versus major competitors.
+If you sell a CRM software, for example, web design a page with a comparison chart comparing the features and price of your software versus major competitors.

 Too High in the Funnel